-It’s also ranked as the eight leading cause of death in the US consistently accounts for the overwhelming majority death in 2006, were in 55,477 people died of pneumonia.
+It’s also ranked as the eighth leading cause of death in the US consistently accounts for the overwhelming majority death in 2006, were in 55,477 people died of pneumonia.

 Pneumonia is caused by a number of infectious agents including viruses, bacteria, and fungi.
 The most common bacterial pathogen, Streptococcus pneumoniae, is identified as the leading cause of community-acquired pneumonia among children and adults.